engineerscraft/hrms/README.md

 1. Go inside the trunk folder and run the command `mvn clean install`.
 Note: For the first time, it will download a lot of stuff and hence it may take quite some time

 # Setting Up LDAP & DB
-1. Import the LDIF file huac\trunk\hua_setup\Hamdard.ldif into the LDAP server using the JXplorer (login using localhost and port 10389)
+1. Import the LDIF file huac\trunk\hua_setup\Hamdard.ldif into the LDAP server using the JXplorer
+   Note: Login details of LDAP
+   a.
+Host: localhost
+   b.
+Port: 10389
+   c.
+User DN: uid=admin,ou=system
+   d.
+Password: secret
+   e.
+Protocol: LDAPv3
+   f.
+Level: User + Password
 2. Execute the SQL files: all-ddl.sql & all-permissions.sql at the location huac\trunk\hua_setup\ in MySQL
 3. If after hua DB import-setup, not able to login with HUAPPUSER, then execute below SQL using root login in MySQL.
     `GRANT ALL PRIVILEGES ON HUA.* TO HUAAPPUSER@'localhost';`